mkondratek/git-machete-blog-post/blog.md

 ### The future of Git Machete

 Git Machete plugin is being developed and maintained continuously.
-We are doing our best to provide new features and react to the users' feedback.
+We are doing our best to provide new features and quickly react to the users' feedback.
 We are responding to the new issues and ideas.

 The feature that we are definitely aiming for now is the traverse functionality